Since 2000, CF&Co has advised on over 180 mandated transactions in more than 50 countries.

 Following, is a sample of transactions that show the breadth of CF&Co advice across the various facets of mining finance.
 It covers a period of huge transition – including dramatic changes to funding sources, especially since 2008, and the rise of Chinese companies as major players in the industry.

-Advice on developing and implementing the $200m debt and associated hedging strategy for development of the Haile gold project in USA, in a manner which did not compromise corporate options (Romarco was taken over as the financing completed).
+Advice on developing and implementing the US$200m debt and associated hedging strategy for development of the Haile gold project in USA, in a manner which did not compromise corporate options (Romarco was taken over as the financing completed).

-Advice on developing and implementing a financing plan which enabled Dynatec to fully finance the $2.2bn (original capex) Ambatovy Nickel Project in Madagascar, remaining the largest (40%) shareholder and operator.
+Advice on developing and implementing a financing plan which enabled Dynatec to fully finance the US$2.2bn (original capex) Ambatovy Nickel Project in Madagascar, remaining the largest (40%) shareholder and operator.
 The solution was a joint venture with Sumitomo Corps, Kores and SNC Lavelin, which provided financial support to Dynatec by way of counter completion guarantees and subordinated debt and procured import agency finance from JBIC and Korea EXIM.

 Advice on resolution of a complex issue arising under the joint venture for the Ramu River nickel project in Papua New Guinea between Highlands Pacific and MCC, a Chinese State-Owned Enterprise.